Birthday of the Monkey God

 The Birthday of the Monkey God is a cultural and religious holiday celebrated in Singapore on the 15th or 16th day of the First Lunar Month.
 The dates on the Western Calendar vary from year to year.
 It marks the birthday of Sun Wukong, the protagonist in the classical novel Journey to the West.
 The popular celebratory customs associated with the Birthday of the Monkey God have both secular and religious (Taoist) themes.
 This is not to be confused with the Monkey King Festival celebrated in China on the 16th day of the Eighth Lunar Calendar.

 Monkey God

 Sun Wukong, also known as the Monkey God and Qi Tian Da Sheng (齊天大聖) meaning ‘Great Sage, Equal of Heaven’, is a protagonist in Journey to the West, a Chinese classical novel.
 According to Singapore's first temple devoted to the Monkey God, "Monkey god is almighty, resourceful, mercurial, brave and vigorous, who can identify true and false, helping poor and needy, is deeply respected and loved by many generation of people [sic]".
 He is now greatly revered in Singapore and many temples are built in his honour.

-Prior to the publication of Journey to the West, the title “Da Sheng” was given to Monkey gods worshipped by Taoists in Fujian.
-According to local legend, they were originally three demons but were then subdued by the goddess Lin Shui Fu Ren (臨水夫人).
-Under her guidance they became three monkey sage: